Thursday, 28 September 2023

 The Cuningar Stones is a permanent public art project by Glasgow based artist James Winnett.
 The 15 stones can be found across the park, with many reflecting the history of the site and local area.

-The impressive Evolve sculpture, created by Glasgow Rob Mulholland is located close to the south entrance to the site.
-The six-metre high stainless steel sculpture represents the transformation of Cuningar Loop from derelict land into the vibrant community woodland that it is today.
+The impressive Evolve sculpture was created by Glasgow’s Rob Mulholland.
+It is located close to the south entrance to the site.
+The six-metre high steel sculpture represents the transformation of Cuningar Loop from derelict land into the vibrant community woodland that it is today.

-The car park is managed by Glasgow Community Safety Team and will open:
+The car park is managed by Clyde Gateway.